-As you create your supply chain model, there will be variations in the results produced by your simulations and the simulation results produced by similar – but not exactly identical – models created by others.
-Slight differences in where you place facilities and how you create vehicles and routes add up during the thousands of calculations done by the SCM Globe simulation engine.
-A facility may run out of products a day earlier or later in your model as compared to results from a similar model.
-Or amounts of on-hand inventory and operating costs may differ somewhat.
-The longer you run your simulation, and the more changes you make, the more different your results will become from the results of others.
-Yet despite these differences, the best models (those performing with the lowest operating costs and lowest inventory levels) will all converge on one or two similar designs.
+As you build your supply chain model, you will notice slight differences in the simulation results produced by your model and the simulation results produced by others who create similar – but not exactly identical – supply chain models.
+Small differences in the placement of facilities, the definition of vehicles, and creation of routes add up during the thousands of calculations done by the SCM Globe simulation engine.
+A facility may run out of products a day earlier or later in your simulations as compared to results from simulations of others working on the same case study.
+Amounts of on-hand inventory and operating costs may differ somewhat.

 In supply chain terms, this means that despite initial differences between beginning supply chain models, all supply chains operating in a particular situation will achieve optimal performance in a similar manner.
 They will all converge on one or two optimal or attractor solutions.
 An attractor solution is a combination of values for products, facilities, vehicles and routes that optimizes total supply chain performance in that particular situation.
-Once different supply chains get close enough to an attractor solution, small changes or differences in their values for products, facilities, vehicles and routes do not have a significant impact, overall performance remains close to optimal for all of them.
+Once different supply chains get close enough to an attractor solution, small changes or differences in their values for products, facilities, vehicles and routes do not have a significant impact.
+Despite small differences, overall performance of these supply chains remains close to optimal for all of them.

-Real-world supply chains can neither attain nor maintain perfect optimization because there are too many unpredictable and uncontrollable variables at work.
-We can only hope to approach optimal solutions because random variances will always force supply chain operations to be less than optimal.
-But real-world supply chains can adjust their operations as situations unfold so as to continuously evolve toward optimal performance (attractor states).
-Supply chains can learn to get closer and closer to optimal states, and stay closer for longer and longer periods of time.
+In the real world supply chains can neither attain nor maintain perfect optimization because there are too many unpredictable and uncontrollable variables at work.
+Real supply chains can approach optimal solutions, but random variances will always force supply chain operations to be less than optimal.
+Supply chains must continuously adjust their operations as conditions change to approach optimal performance (attractor states).
+Effective use of people, process and technology in supply chains enables them to learn and get closer and closer to optimal states, and stay closer for longer and longer periods of time.

 Sensitive Dependence on Initial Conditions